nicholaswmin/fsm/README.md

 ## Passing arguments

-Transition methods can pass variadic arguments to relevant hooks [^2]:
+Transition methods can pass arguments to relevant hooks, assumed to be variadic[^2]:

 ```js
 const turnstile = new FSM({